-While at Ameriquest, Latoria worked in client service, directly interacting with customers to help explain loan products and connect them with solutions that were suited to their financial needs and goals.
+- While at Ameriquest, Latoria worked in client service, directly interacting with customers to help explain loan products.
+She helped them to connect with solutions that were suited to their financial needs and goals.
 During that time, she built on her theoretical knowledge from the university by helping borrowers work through a diverse range of real-world financing scenarios.

 Latoria Williams says:

 Everyone thinks that it’s so simple to reach aims with other people’s help.
 But if you want to be indeed satisfied with the final results, you have to shoulder your own responsibility in this process and do your best to achieve the desired goals.

 In 2020, she joined 1F Cash Advance.
 Latoria started transforming the company into the vehicle for her vision by rebranding 1F Cash Advance, improving its concepts, and adding tremendous value to it.
 This mission continues to this day.

 Every day, consumers with nowhere else to turn look to 1F Cash Advance to find the financial help they need.
 1F Cash Advance’s Financial Education Hub, Financial Blog, and News Center help customers avoid scams, protect and improve their credit scores and borrow only what they need to meet their financial emergencies.